julianmclain/chess-stats/README.md

 ## Background
-Chess.com has great tools for analyzing individual games, but it doesn't provide much around higher-level insights (e.g. trends like which mistakes you make most, how well you manage your time, etc...).
-I realized they provide a free API that can be used to fetch all of a player's games.
-It gave me the idea to create a simple tool that will download all of my games and run my own analysis.
+Chess.com has great tools for analyzing individual games, but it doesn't provide much around higher-level insights (e.g. trends like which mistakes you make the most, how well you manage your time, etc...).

-This is the initial, very limited release.
-With more time in the future, I'd like make 2 additions:
+Initial version of this CLI just graphs the outcomes of your games.
+Future improvements
 1. Break out the losses category into more granular classifications (i.e. checkmated, insufficient time, resigned)
 2. Use a chess engine like [stockfish](https://pypi.org/project/stockfish/) to